-Today we continue in Exodus, moving on to chapter 38 verse 8.
-We’re told Moses made the laver and its base out of bronze from the mirrors provided by the serving women who assembled at the door of the tabernacle of meeting.
+“He made the laver of bronze and its base of bronze, from the bronze mirrors of the serving women who assembled at the door of the tabernacle of meeting.”
+(Exodus 38:8 NKJV)